 N0 (N plus zero): The cancer has not spread to the regional lymph nodes or it is unknown if lymph nodes are involved.

 N1: The cancer has spread to the regional lymph nodes.

 The "M" in the TNM system indicates if the cancer has spread to other parts of the body, called distant metastasis.

 M0 (M plus zero): The cancer has not metastasized.

-M1: There is metastasis to another part of the body.
+M1: There is metastasis to another part or parts of the body.

-How many tumor cells are dividing
+Mitotic count: How many tumor cells are dividing.

-How much of the tumor has cells that are dying
+Tumor necrosis: How much of the tumor has cells that are dying.

-Used with permission of the AJCC, Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition, published by Springer-Verlag New York, www.cancerstaging.org.
+Used with permission of the American College of Surgeons, Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017) published by Springer International Publishing.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.